Singapore’s Historic Chinatown Walking Tour

 - Geöffnet am Mo, Do

-On this guided tour of Chinatown, you'll explore the oldest part of the city and try some local cuisine.
+On this guided tour of Chinatown, you'll explore the atmosphere of Singapore's Chinatown, the oldest part of the city, and try local cuisine.

 Description

-We will meet at exit A of the MRT station at Raffles Place at the specified time to begin this walking tour around Chinatown.
-Our first stop will be the Sky Garden in CapitaSpring, the second tallest building in Singapore, where we will have views of the city.
+At the indicated time, we'll meet at exit A of the MRT station at Raffles Place to start this walking tour around Chinatown.
+First, we'll visit the Sky Garden in CapitaSpring, the second tallest building in Singapore, for city views.

-Next, we'll visit the Temple of Yueh Hai Ching, the oldest Chinese sanctuary in Singapore, established in 1819.
-Here, you can admire its carvings and mask and learn about the beliefs and rituals of the first Chinese immigrants.
+Next, we will walk to the Temple of Yueh Hai Ching, the oldest Chinese sanctuary in Singapore, founded in 1819.
+You can admire its carvings and masks and learn about the beliefs of the first Chinese immigrants.

-We will continue to Pekin Street, where we will see the patio of an old Chinese boys' school and pass by the Fuk Tak Chi Museum, which was a temple dedicated to the God of Prosperity.
+Our route continues to Pekin Street, passing the patio of an old Chinese boys school and the Fuk Tak Chi Museum, a former temple dedicated to the God of Prosperity.

-Then, we will visit Thian Hock Keng, the most important Hokkien temple in the country, built with materials from China.
-Sailors once came here to thank the Goddess of the sea.
-You will also view a relic of Buddha's tooth and a gift from the Qing emperor.
+Next, we'll visit Thian Hock Keng, the most important Hokkien temple.
+It was built with materials from China, and sailors once came here to thank the Goddess of the sea.
+You can see a relic of Buddha's tooth and a gift from the Qing emperor.

 After lunch at one of Singapore's oldest noodle houses, we will explore the traditional trades of Chinatown, visiting a tea shop, a pastry shop, and an ointment store.
-You will see murals by artist Yip Yew Chong, depicting daily life in the past.
+You'll also see murals by Yip Yew Chong, depicting daily life in the past.

-The guided tour of Chinatown will conclude after a total of 3.5 hours of sightseeing.
+The guided tour of Chinatown lasts a total of 3.5 hours.

 Preise